phigas/freepaths-docs/advanced-tutorials/Adding-your-own-Hole-or-Pillar.md

-# Freepaths Basics

 # Adding your own Hole or Pillar
-(This should be on it's own page but i add it into this document for simplicity)

 This page will guide you through the process of adding and testing your own hole into freepaths (pillars work similarly to holes but this page will focus on holes).
 Please note that you need some Python knowledge to do this.
 It is recommended to [fork the main repository ](https://github.com/anufrievroman/freepaths/fork) so you have your own version to work on.

 ## Understanding the code structure

 All holes and pillars are defined in the [holes.py](https://github.com/anufrievroman/freepaths/blob/master/freepaths/holes.py) file.
 And each hole and pillar is defined as a class in this file.
 For the hole to work with freepaths some requirements need to be fulfilled.
-(Pillars have an added requirement of needing to have both x0 and y0 as class attributes)
+(Pillars have an added requirement of needing to have both `x0` and `y0` as class attributes)

 I will walk you through the requirements step by step in the following sections.
 Please feel free to look at the other holes to see how they work if you need some inspiration.